 Whiskey Dick Wildlife Area

-Like many places with expansive views, crowds rush in when the weather is decent.
-It was cloudy today.
-But it was perfect for those who don’t mind the cold or the gloomy sky.
-So we enjoyed our solitude.
+That meant giving up seeing wildflowers like the balsamroot or daisies until spring.
+Like many places with expansive views, it gets busy when the weather is decent.
+But the cloudy day was perfect for those who don’t mind the cold.

 See more trip photos here.